 What we like: The ratcheting arms only make contact with your bike’s tires.

-What we don’t: Hard to reach tilt lever and no locks of any sort.
+What we don’t: Hard to reach tilt lever and no bike locks included.

 Wisconsin-based 1Up may not be a household name like Thule or Yakima, but the company has a dedicated following among hardcore cyclists.
 Without a doubt, their Heavy Duty Double's sleek aluminum build and attention to detail are a cut above the rest.
 Our editor described it as, "a work of art much like a high-end bike," and there is a lot of truth to that statement.
 The design includes two independent folding arms that contact only the tires, leaving the rest of the bike completely untouched—a task that other racks struggle to accomplish.
 For riders who want a premium design and typically carry traditional road and mountain bikes, 1Up's Heavy Duty Double is a great choice.

 Why isn't the 1Up ranked higher?
 In short, it can't match the sheer number of useful features included with the Thule T2 Pro or Kuat NV Base 2.0 above.
-First, you need to purchase separate adapters to carry fat bikes, and locks are not included with the rack (a notable downside considering the price).
+First, you need to purchase separate adapters to carry fat bikes, and cable locks are not included with the rack (a hitch bar lock does comes with it).
 In addition, the tilt feature is all but unreachable with loaded bikes—the lever is hidden away under the rack.
 1Up does offer a tilt lever extender, but that will cost you another $70 and it feels like something that could be remedied or included at the outset.
 All that said, it's hard to overlook the beauty and level of craftsmanship of the 1Up—as far as bike racks go, it's in a class of its own.

 See the 1Up USA Heavy Duty Double